personman/mrss/README.md

 Introduction
 ------------
-This application is a project of the National Higher Education Benchmark Institute at Johnson County Community College, with help from the Bill and Melinda Gates Foundation.
+This application is a project of the National Higher Education Benchmark Institute at Johnson County Community College.
 Its purpose is to collect data from community colleges around the country and present reports and analysis to colleges and policy makers.

 Requirements
 ------------
-Requires PHP 5.4 and Git.
+Requires PHP 5.4, MySQL and Git.
 Other dependencies are installed with Composer (see below).

 Installation